NCSW Reviews Flood Relief Measures - UrduPoint

 NCSW Reviews Flood Relief Measures

-National Commission for the Status of Women (NCSW) on Thursday organised various meetings with different segments of society aiming to review the measures being taken to provide relief to flood affected women

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Sep, 2022 ) :National Commission for the Status of Women (NCSW) on Thursday organised various meetings with different segments of society aiming to review the measures being taken to provide relief to flood affected women.
+ISLAMABAD, Oct 1 (UrduPoint / Pakistan Point News - 1st Oct, 2022 ) :National Commission for the Status of Women (NCSW) on Thursday organized various meetings with different segments of society aiming to review the measures being taken to provide relief to flood affected women.

 According to details, the issues faced by women in the post- flood environment in the country were discussed.